Fertilizing Containers: Tips for Feeding Plants in Pots

 Apply a water-soluble (liquid) fertilizer to supplement the slow-release fertilizer.
 Water-soluble ones deliver nutrients directly to plant roots and are easy to apply.
 Dissolve them in water and pour the liquid into the container for a nutritional boost.
 Follow package directions for dilution rates and the amount of fertilizer to use on each container.

-If you are buying liquid fertilizer, there are many types on the market.
+If you are buying liquid fertilizer, many types are on the market.
 You want an equal ratio of “N-P-K” (nitrogen, phosphorus, potassium), which are the three nutrients that all plants need.
 A fertilizer with an equal amount of each nutrient is commonly called a “balanced” fertilizer, which you’ll see reflected in the label (e.g., 10-10-10).
 However, fruiting crops such as tomatoes and peppers need a liquid fertilizer with more phosphorus (P).
 For leafy plants such as lettuce and spinach, it’s fine to have more nitrogen to produce foliage, but any other plant would produce leaves at the expense of fruit.

 I like to use a liquid feed made from seaweed.
 I water all my vegetables with a dilute seaweed feed about once a month.
 Fruiting vegetables will need a tomato feed weekly (alternating with the seaweed feed once a month).
 Fertilize throughout the growing season from spring until late summer.